particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
 On the Argon, Boron, B Series SoM, and Tracker SoM you cannot wake from HIBERNATE mode by time because the RTC does not run in HIBERNATE mode.
 You can only wake by pin.
 The maximum duration is approximately 24 days in STOP mode.
-You can wake by time in ultra-low-power (ULP) mode.
+You can wake by time in ultra-low power (ULP) mode.
 {{note op="end"}}

 {{note op="start" type="gen2"}}